 Our top e-cargo bike buying recommendations

 Receiving a hallowed five star score from our reviewer, we found the Tern GSD to be infinitely useful and lots of fun to ride.
 The seat means you can carry the kids, and there is loads of storage up front and in the rear pannier bags that come included.
 In terms of replacing a car, it does a better job than most.
 And it does that without being a massive bulky unit that you need a double garage to store.
-There's also the more compact and highly recommended GSD S00, which is very similar but not quite so long and costs an extra £1,000.
+There's also the more compact and highly recommended HSD S8i (see below), which is not quite so long and costs £100 less.

 Our reviewer was mighty impressed with just how practical this e-cargo machine from Riese & Müller is, describing it as "a glorious thing to ride."
 Despite its size we found it to be pretty flexible as a daily driver, and the mostly top-of-the-range components make things even easier.
 It's definitely more of a 'vehicle' than a 'bike' as such though, so don't expect it to handle like a standard two-wheeler.
 If you run a business and are looking for a no emission last mile delivery solution, or just regularly need to cart a lot of stuff around, the Packster 40 Vario is certainly one for your shortlist.

-It's mighty expensive at £7,000, but also a mighty investment that is incredibly versatile and customisable according to our tester.
+It's mighty expensive at £7,000 with a decent selection of add-ons, but also a mighty investment that is incredibly versatile and customisable according to our tester.
 This is one of the few e-cargo bikes we've seen with full suspension, and it makes for a very smooth and comfortable ride.
 The Bosch CX Performance motor will get you up any incline, and the rain cover allows you to keep passengers comfortable, out of the rain and cold.
 It's a very impressive piece of engineering and one of the best around if you want to carry lots of people (up to three) and gear alike.